Mitch Richmond: National team career

 Before coming to the NBA, he played for the U.S. national team at the 1988 Summer Olympics in Seoul, South Korea, winning the bronze medal.
 He became a member of the team again at the 1996 Summer Olympics in Atlanta, Georgia, U.S. and won the gold medal along with David Robinson, who was also on the U.S. men's national basketball team in 1988.

 In August 2010, Richmond played in the NBA Asia Challenge 2010 at Araneta Coliseum in Manila, an exhibition game which pitted NBA legends and NBA Development League players against Philippine Basketball Association stars and legends.

 Personal life

 Mitch Richmond is the cousin of NFL defensive back Lardarius Webb.

-Richmond and his wife Julie have three sons, Phillip, Jerin, and Shane Richmond, and he has a daughter Tearra Gates with Teala Jones.
-Shane died in 2019.
+Richmond and his wife Julie have three sons, Phillip, Jerin, and Shane Richmond, and he has a daughter, Tearra Gates, with Teala Jones.
+Shane died at age 20 in 2019 with no cause disclosed.

-Phillip played basketball as a walk-on for the Oregon Ducks from 2014–2016.
+Phillip played basketball as a walk-on for the Oregon Ducks from 2014 to 2016.

-Hall of Fame
+Halls of Fame

-Mitch Richmond was elected to the Naismith Memorial Basketball Hall of Fame for 2014, and formally entered the Hall on August 8.
-Richmond was also inducted into the Bay Area Sports Hall of Fame in San Francisco, California in 2016.
+Richmond was elected to the Naismith Memorial Basketball Hall of Fame in 2014, and inducted into the Bay Area Sports Hall of Fame in 2016.